uelca/Extracting-Security-Knowledge/README.md

 # Usage
 This program was developed to enable automated knowledge extraction from the IT-Grundschutzkompendium.
 This knowledge should be available in such a way that it is subsequently possible to integrate the knowledge into an ontology.
-The ontology in question is the ontology of Stefan Fenz and Andreas Eckelhart (https://dl.acm.org/doi/abs/10.1145/1533057.1533084).
+The ontology in question is the ontology of Stefan Fenz and Andreas Ekelhart (https://dl.acm.org/doi/abs/10.1145/1533057.1533084).
 For this it is necessary that the knowledge is present after the extraction in a certain form and/or is described with certain relations.
 Example: A measure mitigates a vulnerability.
 However, there is the problem that the IT-Grundschutzkompendium cannot be adopted 1 to 1 in the ontology.
 For example, there are no vulnerabilities in the IT-Grundschutzkompendium.